 A significant part of the budget-setting process will be completed based on academic staffing decisions which are made in April.
 These decisions are made based on grant estimates and enrolment projections for the coming year using the best information that we have at that time.
 A major area of risk in the budget preparation resides in enrolment projections.
-On a system level, enrolment projections were reasonable; however, there can be larger school by school or grade by grade variances that can create staffing pressures.
-It is important to note that our enrolment projections are derived from a combination of staff experience and local area knowledge.
+On a system level, enrolment projections may be reasonable; however, there can be larger school by school or grade by grade variances that can create staffing pressures.
+Enrolment projections are derived from a combination of statistical trends, staff experience and local area knowledge.

-The board must take into consideration the terms of the respective collective agreements specifically in the areas of salary and ELHT increases and Support for Students Fund.
-The Ministry has indicated that through the GSN's it will fund the board the increases to the extent of the benchmark salary levels however our average teacher salary is over the benchmark, and the ELHT costs are significantly higher than before the trust was established.
+The board must take into consideration the terms of the respective collective agreements specifically in the areas of salary and ELHT increases, Support for Students, and Early Reader Screener positions.
+The Ministry has indicated that through the CoreEd funding it will fund the board increases to the extent of the benchmark salary levels however our average salaries are generally over the benchmark, and the ELHT costs are significantly higher than before the trust was established.
 The board has to find the additional funds through its existing budget to support these added costs.